wellydiallo/Personal-project-e-commerce-sales-analysis-sql/README.md

 5. What is the average revenue per order?
 6. What is the profit margin by product?
 7. Which sellers have the highest number of sales?

+## 📊 Key Findings

+- The most sold products mostly belong to the highest revenue categories.
+- The top 3 revenue-generating categories are Health Beauty, Watches Present, and Bed Table Bath.
+- Sales are highest in May, July, and August.
+The end of the year shows a drop in orders.
+...in process

+These results can help the company improve stock planning, seasonal marketing, and category strategies.